Frontier moves volleyball to spring, affirms fall football

 HELENA, Mont.
 (AP) — The Frontier Conference is moving its volleyball schedule to the spring, the league's Council of Presidents announced Friday, while reaffirming plans for its NAIA schools in Montana to play football this fall.

-Moving volleyball to the spring will accommodate all the schools and match up with the NAIA volleyball championships, which have been moved to the spring, conference commissioner Kent Paulson said.
+Moving volleyball to the spring will accommodate all schools and match up with the NAIA volleyball championships, which have been moved to the spring, conference Commissioner Kent Paulson said.
 The University of Providence in Great Falls has announced it is beginning its fall semester online.

 The announcement came on the same day the Big Sky Conference, which includes Montana and Montana State, announced it was moving its Football Championship Subdivision schedule to the spring.

-The Frontier Conference will continue to closely monitor and adjust as necessary to protect the health and safety of all involved in our athletic programs, league officials said.
+The Frontier Conference will continue to closely monitor and adjust as necessary to protect the health and safety of all involved in the athletic programs, league officials said.

 Three other schools that play football in the Frontier Conference — the College of Idaho, Eastern Oregon and Southern Oregon — have already moved their football seasons to the spring.